 Whether you would like to put your donation to work today or benefit us after your lifetime, you can find a charitable plan that lets you provide for your family and support Skyland Trail.

 I want to plan a gift based on my…

 Answer a few simple questions and we'll point you down the right path.

 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in examples are for hypothetical purposes only and are subject to change.
 References to estate and income taxes include federal taxes only.
 State income/estate taxes or state law may impact your results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.

-If you have not already done so, we invite you to consider joining The Cypress Society as a charter member.
-Charter members are those individuals who join The Cypress Society before December 31, 2015.
+If you have not already done so, we invite you to consider joining The Cypress Society.
+For more information, please contact:

 Grateful Families Program & Planned Giving Director

 “My family and I value this opportunity to build on the legacy of all those who have contributed to the growth of Skyland Trail.
 It’s paramount to me to ensure that Skyland Trail will always be able to aid individuals and families in their pursuit of recovery.”

 A charitable bequest is one or two sentences in your will or living trust that leave to Skyland Trail a specific item, an amount of money, a gift contingent upon certain events or a percentage of your estate.